 Under certain conditions, the calling process can be terminated by TurboIMAGE/XL.
-Conditions giving rise to process termination and a description of the accompanying error messages are presented in appendix A.
+Conditions giving rise to process termination and a description of the accompanying error messages are presented in appendix A. Using the Database Interpreting Errors

-TurboIMAGE/XL Library Procedures
+5 TurboIMAGE/XL Library Procedures